HunterCrosland/CPlusPlus/Red Black Tree/README.md

 >The re-balancing is not perfect, but guarantees searching in O(log n) time, where n is the number of nodes of the tree.
 The insertion and deletion
 >operations, along with the tree rearrangement and recoloring, are also performed in O(log n) time.

 This particular implementation is incredibly verbose, not to mention has flaws.
-It is intended to serve as resume source value, and not as a legitimate tool.
+It is intended to serve as resume value, and not as a legitimate tool.
 I may remake it later so that it is also the latter.

+Timer.h is written by Michael Lindstrom, a Program in Computing professor at UCLA.
+I created this structure for an assignment in his class.